theonewolf/Laptop-Rehab/doc/Bootable-Image-Plan.md

 exclusion list in the future.
 We also exclude the USB device (sdb in the example) via `grep`.
 This can be programmatically found via the aforementioned `blkid` command.

+### Minimizing Ubuntu Install Disk Size

+There are several usable techniques here.
+First, we should zero all unused blocks to improve compression with a tool like `fstrim`.
+Second, we should deduplicate all the blocks (but this needs a new tool to be developed for both packing and unpacking).
+Third, we need very good compression, with very fast decompression.